sourcegraph/about/handbook/engineering/distribution/internal_infrastructure.md

 # Internal infrastructure

+## Sourcegraph deployments

+Internal deployments are documented in the [deployments](../deployments.md).

 ## Code host testing instances

 We maintain a collection of code hosts for testing purposes defined in our [infrastructure/dogfood](https://github.com/sourcegraph/infrastructure/tree/main/dogfood/kubernetes/tooling) cluster.